Xnuvers007/Xnuvers007.github.io/logging.md

 ⏰ Diperbarui pada:
-- WIB: Jumat, 26 September 2025 06.23.27 UTC
+- WIB: Jumat, 26 September 2025 08.57.39 UTC
-- WITA: Jumat, 26 September 2025 07.23.27 UTC
+- WITA: Jumat, 26 September 2025 09.57.39 UTC
-- WIT: Jumat, 26 September 2025 08.23.27 UTC
+- WIT: Jumat, 26 September 2025 10.57.39 UTC

 Kutipan Inspiratif:
-"Sound become music, movement becomes dance, smile becomes laughter & life becomes celebration.
-When old friend keep in touch.
-Happy friends day!!!"
+"A man who treats his woman like a princess is proof that he has been born and raised in the arms of a queen."

-Kategori: friendship
+Kategori: motivational